-Your little one’s teeth will soon begin to come out.
+Between your little one’s fourth and seventh month, their teeth will begin to come out.
 It’s a wonderful stage!
-In this guide, you’ll read about the signs that let you know when your baby is entering his teething stage.
+In this guide, you’ll read about the signs that let you know when your baby is entering their teething stage.

-- A month or two before teeth come out, your little one will start to put any object in his mouth and bite it uneasily.
+- A month or two before teeth come out, your little one will start to put objects in their mouth and bite on them uneasily.

 - Your baby may start to drool a lot; it can even lead to a facial rash.

-- His gums may be sensitive, causing pain.
+- Their gums may be sensitive, causing pain.

 Not all babies will show these symptoms but if you notice these in your baby, you may expect their first tooth soon!
 To calm some of their symptoms, you can apply cold to your little one’s gums, with cold drinks, foods, or giving them refrigerated toys.
 Teething toys —toys that counter pressure on their teeth— are good to relieve their pain too!